Standard Chartered Advances Share Buy-Back Program

 - Make smarter investments with weekly expert stock picks from the Smart Investor Newsletter

-Standard Chartered PLC has repurchased 560,814 of its ordinary shares as part of an ongoing buy-back program.
-With share prices ranging from 951.20 pence to 961.20 pence, the average price paid per share was 956.70 pence.
-The company plans to cancel these shares, reducing the total number of shares in issue to 2,439,849,273.
+Standard Chartered has repurchased 557,138 of its own shares, with prices ranging from 921.00 to 969.40 pence, as part of its ongoing share buy-back program.
+The bank plans to cancel these shares, adjusting its total number of shares in issue to 2.44 billion.
+This move is part of Standard Chartered’s strategy to optimize its capital structure and enhance shareholder value.

 For further insights into GB:STAN stock, check out TipRanks’ Stock Analysis page.